gamecreditspay/gamecore-lib/README.md

 ## Security

-We're using Litecore in production, as are [many others](http://gamecore.io#projects), but please use common sense when doing anything related to finances!
+We're using Gamecore in production, as are [many others](http://gamecore.io#projects), but please use common sense when doing anything related to finances!
 We take no responsibility for your implementation decisions.

 If you find a security issue, please email security@bitpay.com.